oroinc/documentation/book/installation.rst

 #. **Database Initialization**

-   The database initialization wills start automatically, as soon as you have clicked :guilabel:`Next` at the end of the previous step:
+   The database initialization will start automatically, as soon as you have clicked :guilabel:`Next` at the end of the previous step:

    .. image:: /images/book/installation/wizard-3.png